vmc-coding/woinc/README.md

 I'm not interested in this project anymore, so there won't be any active development except bugfixes and to keep it working with current compilers and dependencies.
-I'll may or may not migrate the Ui to Qt 6, we'll see.

 ## screenshots? screenshots!